 Over a dozen convicts were set free from 2000 to 2018 after they were exonerated based on DNA.
 In support of Souverion’s claims, West made testimony in two of these cases.
 However, Souverion himself partook in a case where the defendant was found guilty, only to have the verdict changed.
-So, clearly, there is more at play than just a lack of ethics.
+Clearly, there is more at play than just a lack of ethics.

 However, obviously, the expert supporting Richardson who had initially created the report had come to a polar opposite conclusion.
 How could two supposed experts be positive of both one man's innocence as well as his guilt while looking at the same exact scientific evidence?
-Richardson was jailed despite the seemingly contradictory testimonies.
-Shockingly, he was released only a little over a month later after the DNA from the bite's saliva matched another convict.
+When it comes to fingerprints, such debates do not exist.

 Even Michael West, the supposedly unscrupulous dental expert, made a startling admission about bite mark analysis.
 He claimed it was not in fact as reliable as fingerprints and had no place in a courtroom due to the newest advancements in DNA science.

 Unfortunately for the many he helped land in jail, without new evidence proving their innocence, they will remain where they are.
 Behind bars.
 Who knows the extent of damage caused by bite marks.